 Los Angeles has seen several recent changes in housing law.
 The CDC Order (Moratorium), the Governor’s Proposal (AB3088), and existing local Emergency Tenant Protection measures are all interacting with each other.
-For now, if you cannot pay your rent for September, send a letter to your landlord.
+For now, if you cannot pay your rent anytime between September 1, 2020 - January 31, 2021, send a letter to your landlord.
 You can use the following links to generate a letter: SAJE SAMPLE LETTER & LATU SAMPLE LETTER.
 If you get an eviction lawsuit, you must answer as soon as possible.
 Please refer to the resources below for additional support.

 Stay Housed LA